From BR Bullpen

 Biographical Information

 Greg Gross played 17 seasons in the majors, all in the National League and mostly with the Philadelphia Phillies, and is best remembered as a successful pinch-hitter.
-More recently, he is a member of the Phillies coaching staff
+More recently, he was a member of the Phillies coaching staff

-Selected by the Houston Astros in the fourth round of the 1970 amateur draft, Gross made his pro debut that summer with the Covington Astros, hitting .351 in 54 games.
-After leading the American Association with 174 hits with the Denver Bears in 1973. he reached the majors in September of that year.
+Selected by the Houston Astros in the 4th round of the 1970 amateur draft, Gross made his pro debut that summer with the Covington Astros, hitting .351 in 54 games.
+After leading the American Association with 174 hits with the Denver Bears in 1973, he reached the majors in September of that year.
 Although he was a center fielder in the minors, he became Houston's regular in right in 1974 because Cesar Cedeno was in center.
 He went on to hit .314 as a rookie (third in the NL) but was thrown out trying to steal 20 times.
 He was named Rookie of the Year by The Sporting News and finished second to Bake McBride in BBWAA Rookie of the Year voting.

 After three years as a regular for the Astros, Gross was traded to the Chicago Cubs for Julio Gonzalez following the 1976 season.
 Nearly four years into his big league career, he finally hit his first home run in the majors on July 6, 1977, clubbing a three-run shot off Don Stanhouse of the Montreal Expos.
 He ended that summer with a career-high 5 homers.
 Following two seasons with the Cubs, he was dealt to the Philadelphia Phillies as part of an eight-player trade prior to the 1979 season.